dpuntos/VonNeumann_NET_Maui_Simulator/README.md

 </p>

 ## Von Neumann Computer
 It is the core of the project.
-It is made up of the CPU, ALU and Memory.
+It is made up of the CPU, ALU and Memory.<br>
 First of all, the program that has to be executed is read.
 When the CPU instance is created, it generates memory of the size necessary to store all instructions.
 The memory is made up of 8-bit cells.
 CPU is the responsible for reading the instructions in memory, decoding them, determining what type of operation must be performed and ordering the ALU to execute said operation.